Lexpeartha/portfolio/content/projects/scool.md

 ## Project links

 Project has been discounted, and Firebase instance that was supporting it has been deleted.
-Source code is private, due to agreement we entered by joining the competition and code can't available for public.
+Source code is private, due to agreement we entered by joining the competition and code isn't available for public.